How Long Does It Take To Get A Schengen Visa

 If you are a citizen from the European Union, European Economic Area, or Switzerland, you don't need to apply for any visa to visit France or the French territories.
 Furthermore, citizens from these nations enjoy visa-free travel to France meaning, you don't need to apply for a France Schengen Visa.

 Due to certain agreements between the US and France, US citizens enjoy the benefit of visa-free travel to France.
 As a result, you may visit France for a duration that does not exceed 90 days.
 If you wish to stay in France for more than 90 days, you'll need to apply for a visa that allows you to do so.

 Later in this post, we'll talk about the requirements for visa-free travel.

-Unfortunately, US Green Card Holders don't enjoy the same visa-free benefits as US citizens.
-If you are a US Green Cardholder, you'll need to apply for a France Schengen Visa to visit France.
-Luckily, US Green Card holders can apply for their Schengen Visa at the France Embassy or Consulate in the US.
+Unfortunately, US Green Card Holders don't automatically enjoy the same visa-free benefits as US citizens.
+For example, suppose you are a US Green Cardholder.
+In that case, your nationality (country of your passport) will determine if you'll need to apply for a France Schengen Visa to visit France or not.
+Luckily, US Green Card holders who need a Schengen visa can apply for their Schengen Visa at the France Embassy or Consulate in the US.